FrankBoller/watcher/README.md

 #### user story vs job story [(toc)](#toc)
 Too many assumptions are dangerous

 [Designing features using Job Stories](https://blog.intercom.com/using-job-stories-design-features-ui-ux/): Personas and User Stories made sense when customers and product teams were far from each other.
-That�s no longer the case
+That’s no longer the case

 * Traditionally, who the customer was and what they needed fell within the responsibility of marketing, business development, or even sales.
 After this information was gathered, it would be synthesized into a portable format and then pitched over the fence to a product development team, who was responsible for building the product